walien/webmarket/README.md

 From a technical point of view, webmarket is divided into 2 modules :

 1. Server side : Designed in Java and based on JERSEY (JAX-RS) for the the REST services layer.
-It provides some persistence support like in-memory or MongoDB
+It provides some persistence supports like "In-Memory" or "MongoDB".
 2. Client side : Built on AngularJS for UI logic & on Twitter Bootstrap for UI components.

 The choice of this above technical stack was clearly motivated by my desire to exploit AngularJS in complete application framework.

 Some screens & associated stories :